 Who & Why

 Here at Swim Feral we are hugely passionate about the world of outdoor swimming and are hoping to plan cold water projects that will inspire people to reconnect with themselves, place and each other through liquid landscapes, art and performance.
-They also want to make the outdoor changing experience a bit more comfortable - that's why they designed the Turtleback bag!
+We also want to make the outdoor changing experience a bit more comfortable - that's why we designed the Turtleback bag!

 As well as raising money for a great cause the experience inspired two things:

 – to encourage more people to connect with the natural world and experience how incredible it feels and the benefits it brings.

 – to make a practical swim bag to get changed in suitable for challenging weather conditions!